wsc1/proposal/design/go2draft-contracts.md

 }
 ```

 The above mechanism describes the type by example.
 It can be used with arbitrariry
 language constructs, such as giving examples of indexing with square brackets,
 testing for equality, assignability, addressability, dereferencing pointers, etc.

 Contract bodies have one special syntax in addition to the description of the
 types by means of examples.
-In particular, A contract body may contain a type
+In particular, a contract body may contain a type
 parameter, such as `x` in the example above, following by a colon `:`, followed
-by a list of method signatures as in Go's interfaces today.
+by a bracketed list of method signatures as in Go's interfaces today.

 For example, one may write